justanotherfoundry/freemix-glyphsapp/README.md

 Removes all zero-thickness hints from all glyphs in the font.

+### Delete BCP

+This literally deletes individual BCPs: If you delete one of the two BCPs in a cubic curve then it becomes quadratic.

+If the deleted BCP was retracted (i.e. on the node) then the other handle length is adjusted to better retain the shape.

 ### Edit Next Glyph/ Previous Glyph

 Activates the next/ previous glyph in the tab for editing.
 Makes most sense if you give it a keyboard shortcut in the macOS system preferences.